aerospike/aerospike-client-python/README.md

 ## Dependencies

 This depends on the Aerospike C Client, and all its dependencies.
+There are two ways to use the C client:

-You will need to install Aerospike C Client development package.
+* Install Aerospike C client development package:

+* Reference your local Aerospike C client cloned repository using environment variables:

+	`export LD_LIBRARY_PATH=:<parent dir>/aerospike-client-c/target/<platform>/lib`
+	`export CPATH=:<parent dir>/aerospike-client-c/target/<platform>/include:<parent dir>/aerospike-client-c/target/<platform>/include/ck`

 This was tested on Python 2.6.6, but may work up through Python 3.x.
 You will need to install Python development packages to build this.